Event safety during Coronavirus

 The police have no general duty to preserve public safety at any public event except where there are imminent or likely threats to life.
 This means officers will not be used to police events and organisers need to plan for a safe event which does not rely on a police presence.

-There is also useful information on the GOV.UK website: Organising a voluntary event a 'can do' guide.
+You may also find it useful to read the information on the GOV.UK website: Organising a voluntary event a 'can do' guide.

 Safety Advisory Group (SAG)